Explore Billings, Montana: Your Gateway to Big Sky Adventure!

 Top Things to Do in Billings

-- The Rimrocks: Hike or bike along iconic sandstone cliffs with panoramic city views.
+- ✧ The Rimrocks – Hike or bike along these iconic sandstone cliffs offering panoramic views of the city and surrounding landscape.

-- Pictograph Cave State Park: Discover ancient rock paintings and archaeological sites in three caves.
+- ✧ Pictograph Cave State Park – Discover ancient rock paintings (pictographs) and archaeological artifacts in a series of three caves, offering a glimpse into prehistoric life.

-- Yellowstone Art Museum: See contemporary and historic art from the Rocky Mountain region and beyond.
+- ✧ Yellowstone Art Museum – Immerse yourself in a diverse collection of contemporary and historic art from the Rocky Mountain region and beyond.

 Local Industry & Economy